 Tomato soup is up there with chicken noodle soup as one of the most popular soups (not to mention kid-friendly) around.
 There are lots of ways to season up a good tomato soup, but sometimes you just want the classic—bursting with tomato flavor, silky smooth, and not complicated by much else.
 This is that soup.
-Perfect is this paired with a great grilled cheese sandwich.
+Perfect is this paired with a great grilled cheese sandwich, or maybe Three Cheese and Prosciutto Stuffed Biscuits.

 If you have to use less-than-beautifully ripe tomatoes, you could consider roasting them first.
 The heat of the roasting process concentrates the natural sugar in the tomatoes, and the little pinch of sugar helps that along.